This is the multi-page printable view of this section. Click here to print.

 Table.
 ServiceWatch aggregation delay by aggregation period

-When creating an alert policy, you can evaluate a single metric over the entered evaluation range, and if it meets the condition set based on the threshold, you can provide the user with an alert notification.
+When creating an alert policy, a metric is evaluated over the specified evaluation window, and if it meets the condition set based on the threshold, users receive an alert notification.

-• Normal(Normal): when the indicator does not meet the set conditions
+• Normal: The metric does not meet the set condition.

-When the alarm status is Alert, if the alarm evaluation deviates from the condition, the alarm status changes back to Normal.
+When the alert state is Alert, if the evaluation later falls outside the condition, the alert state reverts to Normal.

 Basic Monitoring and Detailed Monitoring

-ServiceWatch provides two types of monitoring: basic monitoring and detailed monitoring.
+ServiceWatch offers two types of monitoring: basic monitoring and detailed monitoring.

-The Samsung Cloud Platform service integrated with ServiceWatch provides basic monitoring by publishing a basic set of metrics to ServiceWatch for free.
-By default, if you use even one of these services, basic monitoring is automatically enabled and can be viewed in ServiceWatch.
+Samsung Cloud Platform services integrated with ServiceWatch publish a basic set of metrics to ServiceWatch for free, providing basic monitoring.
+As soon as any of those services are used, basic monitoring is automatically enabled and visible in ServiceWatch.

-Detailed monitoring is only available for some services and incurs charges.
-To use detailed monitoring, you must enable it in the service details.
+Detailed monitoring is available for select services and incurs charges.
+To use detailed monitoring, it must be enabled in the service’s detailed settings.

-Detailed monitoring options vary depending on the service provided.
+The detailed monitoring options vary depending on the service.

-The following includes services and guides that provide detailed monitoring.
+The following includes services that provide detailed monitoring and their guides.

 2 - Alert